reenasheoran/Customer_Churn_Prediction/README.md

 Since Logistic Regression has the highest F-score(Churn).
 This model is finalized for production.
 ## Productionization and Deployment
 At this step, I built a flask based web app that is hosted on AWS EC2 instance http://ec2-3-143-22-251.us-east-2.compute.amazonaws.com:8080/ .
-The API endpoint takes in a request with a list of values entered by the app user and returns the predicted price of the flight ticket.
+The API endpoint takes in a request with a list of values entered by the app user and returns the predicted result.
 ## Screen Shots
 ![Home Page](https://github.com/reenasheoran/Customer_Churn_Prediction/blob/main/images/1.png)<br>
 ![Fill Entries](https://github.com/reenasheoran/Customer_Churn_Prediction/blob/main/images/2.png)<br>